Country in dire need of learning brotherhood and eradicating hatred in society: Rahul Gandhi | Education

 Recalling his association with the Siddaganga Math and Shivakumara Swamiji, the Congress leader expressed his joy that the institution had shaped the future of thousands of children by imparting them education.

-Gandhi, an MP from Wayanad in Kerala, promised the pontiff that he will assist the Math wherever required.
+Gandhi, Lok Sabha MP from Wayanad in Kerala, promised the pontiff that he will assist the Math wherever required.

-Earned the reputation of 'Walking God', the seer had carried turned his Ashrama into a big educational institution for a large number of students from weaker section from across Karnataka who were offered food and education free of cost.
+Having earned the reputation of 'Walking God', the seer had turned his Ashrama into a big educational institution for a large number of students from weaker sections from across Karnataka who were offered food and education free of cost.

 Interestingly, Union Home Minister Amit Shah will also be visiting the Math on Friday to participate in the birth anniversary celebrations.